SRDeveloperVishal/ubuntu-finger-print/README.md

-# Enable all fingure print senser with this shell file
+# Enable all finger print senser with this shell file
 ## Step one clone
 ```
 git clone https://github.com/SRDeveloperVishal/ubuntu-finger-print